-This essentially happens because the adjustment and compromises may make the first few years of marriage smooth but when the distance grows, the love vanishes and the fights begin, a wife is often confronted with a shocking thought – ‘Why do I feel like my husband hates me?’!
+This essentially happens because the adjustment and compromises may make the first few years of marriage smooth but when the distance grows, the love vanishes and the fights begin.
+Then, a wife is often confronted with a shocking thought – ‘Why do I feel like my husband hates me?’

 Related Reading: How To Deal With Resentment In Marriage? – Expert Tells You